Local Led Kokoda

 No Roads also supplies a portable shower tent so you can either wash in the rivers without soap or in our shower with soap which is kept away from water courses.
 We supply the soap.
 We can even provide a hot shower anywhere along the Track.

-Our Porters are well paid, well fed and motivated to provide you with a great experience.
+Our local team are well paid, well fed and motivated to provide you with a great experience.
 They set up tents, boil water, help you along the Track and at night, sing songs.
 On our trek you will sleep in village guest houses for half the nights along the Track.
 The other nights involve camping in locations where there are no villages (bush camps).

 It has been 4 years in the making and now No Roads is confident its local Guides are ready to take you across the Track.
 Our Guide team is experienced in First Aid as well as being the best bush craftsman around, knowing and understanding the environment you will be walking in.